-With cruise lines estaiblishing social distancing guidelines, there will certainly be changes to onboard activities, events, and entertainment.
+With cruise lines establishing social distancing guidelines, there will certainly be changes to onboard activities, events, and entertainment.

-Norwegian Cruise Line’s Sail Safe measures also indicate that their ships will offer more activities at the same time to help spread out cruisers throughout the ship.
+Norwegian Cruise Line’s initial Sail Safe measures indicate that their ships will offer more activities at the same time to help spread out cruisers throughout the ship.